 Bristowe and Homes’s account of the Hospitals of the United Kingdom, published in 1866, described the infirmary as it then existed as a single, long building of two floors with the kitchen and offices built out behind.
 By then the original accommodation had been extended to the west, almost doubling the number of beds that were provided, from thirty-six to sixty.

-Extract from the OS Town plan of Arbroath, 1858.
-By this date the infirmary had been extended to the west.
+Extract from the OS Town plan of Arbroath, 1858, with the western addition.
 Reproduced by permission of the National Library of Scotland

 Despite the additional wing, by the end of the nineteenth century there was a pressing need to provide more accommodation to meet the needs of the growing population of Arbroath.
 Unusually, the new hospital was largely constructed during the First World War.
 Plans by the local architect Hugh Gavin were drawn up by June 1912, but the estimates exceeded the expected upper limit of £12,000 by £2,500.
 This meant that more money had to be raised, but also prompted some of the infirmary managers to question whether a new building should be built at all, or whether it would be better to find a different site.
 It was largely for these reasons, and, once they had settled on rebuilding on the existing site, finding a temporary home for the displaced patients and staff, that delayed the start of construction.